 Lagos state of Nigeria is the most industrialized state and the former capital of Nigeria, with over nine million people, it is the second most populated state in Africa, second only to Cairo.
 The state is the most recognized Nigerian state with over ninety percent of all the tribes in Nigeria being represented.

 According to preliminary results from the 2006 national census, the second most populated state in Nigeria is Kano with about 3.8 million people living in it, third on the list is Ibadan with about 2.6 million in population, followed by Kaduna (1.7) and Port Harcourt with 1.3 million people living in it.

 Interesting Facts About Nigeria Geography

-Nigeria is the largest country in west Africa, sharing boarders with four other African countries – Chad and Cameroon in the east, Republic of Benin in the west, Niger in the north while it boarders with Lake Chad from the northeast.
+Nigeria is the largest country in West Africa, sharing borders with four other African countries – Chad and Cameroon in the east, the Republic of Benin in the west, Niger in the north while it borders with Lake Chad from the northeast.

 Nigeria is estimated to be twice the size of California, being about 923768 sq km (land area) and leaving just about 13000 sq KM to water.

-There are three ecological zones that are commonly represented in the country Nigeria – The northern Sudan Savanna, The Guinea Savanna zone or Middle Belt and The southern rain forest zone.
+There are three ecological zones that are commonly represented in the country Nigeria – The northern Sudan Savanna, The Guinea Savanna zone of Middle Belt and The southern rain forest zone.